-that all businesses in the Travis Perkins Group align to in order to prevent these risks from occurring either in our own business or our supply chains.
-This policy and all other policies and tools referred to in this statement apply to the Group's businesses outside the UK to the extent practicable and provided it does not conflict with local legislation.
+The Travis Perkins Group is committed to doing the right thing.
+We manage a governance framework for all material focus areas within our sustainable business framework, including Modern Slavery.
+A Modern Slavery and Human Trafficking policy ("Policy") is in place, approved by the Group Leadership Team, detailing the commitments that all businesses in the Travis Perkins Group align to in order to prevent these risks from occurring either in our own business or our supply chains.
+This policy and all other policies and tools referred to in this statement apply to the Group's businesses outside the UK to the extent practicable and providing they do not conflict with local legislation.